camdenperkins/Progressive-Overload-A-Data-Driven-Comparison-of-Volume-vs.-Intensity-Training/README.md

 <ins>Logistic Regression</ins> is a statistical method used to model the probability of a binary outcome (an event with two possible results, like yes/no or pass/fail) based on one or more predictor variables.

 # Functionality
 I began recording my workouts at the start of my Senior year, on August 20th, 2024.
 Therefore, this project was completed without data from my first year of weight training.
-This time was spent primarily learning the correct form and building a foundational base of strength, meaning the data analyzed here reflects progress made as an intermediate, not a novice, lifter.
+This time was spent primarily learning the correct form and building a foundational base of strength, meaning the data analyzed here reflects progress made as an intermediate, not a novice, lifter. <br>
 I used excel to track my progress, an example of a given workout is below: <br>
 <img width="354" height="175" alt="image" src="https://github.com/user-attachments/assets/38104745-cb08-46f7-9fed-a682ead053da" />

 Key: <br>